 Because the Germans, on the other hand, had only small quantities of heavy water available, they were compelled to focus all their attention on producing a reactor, rather than building a bomb.
 But this meant that -if they succeeded – they would automatically have access to plutonium for a weapon, instead of enriched uranium.
 They would, in fact, have won the race by quite a distance.

 The final question is perhaps most fascinating of all.
-If Hitler had acquired a plutonium bomb in 1944, what exactly would he have done with it?
+If Hitler had acquired a plutonium bomb in 1944 or even 1945, what exactly would he have done with it?

 His main strategic aim in the west was to defeat the allies so he could carry out his eastern plan to occupy the lands of the soviet union unhindered.
 He had no strategic wish to crush Britain and its empire – indeed, he had long dreamed of an “Aryan” partnership.
 He would probably have hesitated to destroy London.
 It is more likely that he would have demonstrated his nuclear capacity to the Allies by destroying a target that to him was unimportant and for whose inhabitants he cared nothing.